NYU-CDS-Capstone-Project/Mining-Fashion-Using-An-End-to-End-Deep-Learning-Aproach/Final_Product/yolov3/README.md

  `$ python detect.py --image bag.jpg --config handbag-tiny.cfg --weights handbag-tiny_5000.weights --classes handbag.names`

  `detectandcut.py` helps cut out the bounding box from an image, which is ready for further classification.
+It will finally output the image with bounding box and the brand name on it.

  **Command format**